 A. The point here is that the change in the shape of the distribution of net revenues as measured by the third standard deviation is not a measure of the cost of capital.
 Faithful application of Mr. Hill’s theory produces a nonsensical result of a cost of equity less than the cost of debt.
 Moreover, the cost of capital is measured by the relationship between the return on an investment and the returns on the capital market.
 A company’s total risk can be reduced through a reduction in diversifiable risk without affecting the systematic risk (i.e., the cost of capital) of the investment in any way.

-Q. Is it possible to reduced volatility of revenues or market returns without reducing the cost of capital?
+Q. Is it possible to reduce volatility of revenues or market returns without reducing the cost of capital?

 A. Yes.
 The assertion that a reduction in volatility, whether of revenues or of market returns, automatically leads to a reduction in the cost of capital is directly rejected by portfolio theory for which Professor Harry Markowitz won the Nobel Prize in Economics in 1990.
 His work showed that the total risk of a portfolio could be